Event

 Play: event will launch and interrupt the currently playing track

-This option also can be used together with the Overlay playback feature, in this case overlay playback will be delayed to start on current track' end.
-If by the end of the current track more time is left than the waiting time set, and the action at the end of the waiting period is Start, then the waiting period will not be completed and the event will be started immediately.
+This option can also be used together with the Overlay playback feature; in this case, overlay playback will be delayed to start on the current track's end.
+If, by the end of the current track, more time remains than the waiting time set, and the action at the end of the waiting period is Start, then the waiting period will not be completed, and the event will be started immediately.

 Options